samuelsayag/zionomicon-exercises/zio-cheatsheet.md

 ## Convention in this sheet

-You will notice that this cheatsheet does not give you information about type for a given combinator.
+You will notice that this cheatsheet gives almost no information about type for a given combinator.

 Indeed it leverage the fact that ZIO is written above a very small well designed number of types (other like function are not specific to ZIO of course) that compose incredibly well.

 Consequently, the below notation is enumerating these essential types together with a short way of denoting them.

 It reads more easily and allows to throw away some complexity of the signature that practice of the library will anyway eliminate.

 + Effect of type ZIO are call `e`, `e1`, `e2`...